 Looking inside the tube to the mirror above her face, Curtis spoke to the upside-down image.
 He tried to pull together a weak smile, to comfort her eyes.
 He spoke, “We need to wait on the scans to see what happened to your spine.
 Hopefully it’s just a bruise or swelling.
 If it is, then . . . uh, then your feeling will start coming back as the swelling goes down.
 We can use medicines like steroids to help with the swelling.”
 He stood in silence for a minute, until the banging resumed.

 After the MRI was done, and the automatic table moved her back out of the tube, the door to the MRI room burst open.
 Curtis turned, expecting to see the radiology tech, however, it was Dr. Bowen.
-Curtis looked started speaking, “The scans are done; are we heading back to the ED?”
+Curtis asked him, “The scans are done; are we heading back to the ED?”

-Dr. Bowen hardly made eye contact with Curtis but was looking directly at the girl.
+Dr. Bowen hardly made eye contact with Curtis, while ignoring his question, looked directly at the girl.
 “Hey, Erika, hun, how’re you doing?”

 Tears continued rolling down the sides of her cheeks.
 “I’m thirsty.”